northeast-kansas-library-system/nextsteps/docs/_sources/usergroup/ug.20230829.rst.txt

     - This system preference prevents borrowers from checking out items, renewing, etc. when they owe more than $10.00
     - Some libraries feel that $10.00 is too low

 #.
+Item type issues

+    - Unused and will be deleted soon

+      - E-content : E-learning course

+    - Most uses of these items types are redundant or could be better done with other item types:

+      - Special collections (local requests only)
+      - Video (Local requests only)
+      - Video (No requests allowed)

+    - Next Search Catalog will be able to automatically block the miss-use of the "Book (local requests only)" and "Book (no requests allowed)" item types after the next upgrade cycle

+    - I'm working on a document that lists and describes every current existing item type

+#.
 Discuss locations for 2024 Next Search Catalog Meetings